tiffgerst/cosmwasm-book/src/cross-contract/design.md

 It looks like an unpleasant situation, but there are ways to manage it.
 The one we would implement is voting.
 Instead of being able to add another admin to the list, admins would be allowed to propose their colleagues as new admins.
 It would start a voting process - everyone who was an admin at the time of the proposal creation would be able to support it.
-If more than half admins would support the new candidate, he would immediately become an admin.
+If more than half the admins support the new candidate, he will immediately become an admin.

 It is not the most convoluted voting process, but it would be enough for our purposes.

 ## Voting process

-To achieve this goal, we would create two smart contracts.
-First, one would be reused contract from the [Basics](../basics.md) chapter - it would be an `admin` contract.
-Additionally, we would add a `voting` contract.
+To achieve this goal, we will create two smart contracts.
+First, we will reuse the contract from the [Basics](../basics.md) chapter - this will be the `admin` contract.
+Additionally, we will add a `voting` contract.
-It would be responsible for managing a single voting process.
+The voting contract will be responsible for managing a single voting process.
 It would be instantiated by an `admin` contract whenever an admin wants to add his friend to a list.
 Here is a diagram of the contracts relationship:

 ```plantuml
 @startuml